ajaygtm/And-the-Oscar-goes-to.../extract/README.md

 ### Note
 The data pertaining to the awards listed above is extracted from Wikipedia.

+### Another Note
-Since, the html structure of the each wikipedia page varies, a unique code is not provided for scraping.
+Since, the HTML structure/CSS selectors for the required data varies depending on the wikipedia pages, a unique code is not provided for scraping Wikipedia.

+### Another Note
+Okay, this is the last note.
+I have provided a sample code used in this project for scraping the wikipedia page.